-|Antioxidant||Protects the skin from free radicals generated by environmental irritants such as pollution and UV-induced sunlight exposure, as well as from lifestyle oxidative stresses such as smoking.||Highly efficient as a mode of prevention of wrinkles, fine lines, dry skin and coarse skin texture.
-As for photoprotection, vitamin C appears to function optimally in conjunction with vitamin E.|
+|Antioxidant||Protects the skin from free radicals generated by environmental irritants such as pollution and UV-induced sunlight exposure, as well as from lifestyle oxidative stresses such as smoking.||Highly effective in preventing the formation of wrinkles, fine lines; reduces dryness and coarseness.
+It functions optimally in conjunction with vitamin E for photoprotection.|

-|Firming||Boosts skin collagen production and elastin synthesis process, the protein that keeps skin firm.||Highly efficient as modes of prevention and treatment, for improving the overall appearance of the skin, producing denser, firmer and more youthful-looking skin.|
+|Firming||Boosts skin’s collagen production and elastin synthesis process, the protein that keeps skin firm.||Highly effective in preventing and improving the overall appearance of the skin, resulting in denser, firmer and more youthful-looking skin.|

-|Anti-pigmentary||Decreases and fades unwanted skin pigmentation and discoloration, as well as brightening skin tone.||Efficient as modes of prevention and treatment of dark spots and dark circles.|
+|Antipigmentation||Fades unwanted skin pigmentation and discoloration by inhibiting melanin formation, as well as brightening skin tone.||Effective in reducing dark spots and patches.|